decretist/Dissertation/Chapter2/chapter2.md

 ---
 ## Presentation

-Having considered how Gratian sourced and *collected* his materials -- the question of what canons are and where Gratian got them -- we now turn to the question of how Gratian *presented* and *organized* the canons he had collected.
-Here, it is important to distinguish between *presentation*, the small-grain or micro structure of the *Decretum*, and *organization*, the large-grain or macro structure of the *Decretum*.
-Taking a bottom-up approach, we will first turn to the presentation or small-grain structure.
+Having considered how Gratian sourced and collected his materials---the question of what canons are and where Gratian got them---we now turn to the question of how Gratian presented and organized the canons he had collected.
+Here, it is important to distinguish between presentation, the small-grain or micro structure of the *Decretum*, and organization, the large-grain or macro structure of the *Decretum*.

-**It is necessary to be aware of the fact that when we discuss canons in the specific context of Gratian's *Decretum*, we are using a subtly different definition of the term than we used when discussing the textual building blocks of the canonical tradition.**

-The organization of the Decretum is very regular (so structurally regular, in fact, that an electronic version of the text can be cleanly taken apart using a recursive descent parser), and should be thought of as a sequence of hierarchically nested containers.
+The organization of the *Decretum* is very regular, so structurally regular, in fact, that Reuter and Silagi's OCP e-text of the Friedberg edition can be taken apart using a recursive descent parser, and should be thought of as a sequence of hierarchically nested containers.
-The canon is the atomic container from which the immediately higher-order containers (distinctions and questions) in the Decretum are organized.
-[We will unpack the canon container into rubric, inscription, one or more texts, and *dictum* *post*.]
+Taking a bottom-up approach, we will turn first to the presentation or small-grain structure, and start with the canons, the atomic containers out of which the higher-order containers---parts, distinctions, cases, and questions---in the *Decretum* are built up.

+The way in which canons are presented in the *Decretum* differs somewhat from the way in which they are presented in the predecessor collections of formal sources from which Gratian selected his material.
+The canon package in the formal sources typically included an inscription, a rubric, and the canon text.
+Gratian added to the package a *dictum post canonem* containing his own commentary on the preceding canon or canons, a feature borrowed from Alger of Liège's theological treatise *De misericordia et iustitia*, but without an immediate precedent in the canonical literature.

+* * *

 A canon is often, though not always, introduced by a rubric, which is a very short summary of what the canon is about.
 In 398 cases